Stirling Moss: Return to racing

-Post racing career
+Post-racing career

 Lister Cars announced the building for sale of the Lister Knobbly Stirling Moss at the Royal Automobile Club in London in June 2016.
-The car is built to the exact specification of the 1958 model, is the only magnesium-bodied car in the world, and is the only car that was ever endorsed by Moss.
-Brian Lister invited Moss to drive for Lister on three separate occasions, at Goodwood in 1954, Silverstone in 1958 and at Sebring in 1959, and to celebrate these races, 10 special edition lightweight Lister Knobbly cars are being built.
+The magnesium car is built to the exact specification of the 1958 model, and is the only car that was ever endorsed by Moss.
+Brian Lister invited Moss to drive for Lister on three separate occasions, at Goodwood in 1954, Silverstone in 1958 and at Sebring in 1959, and to celebrate these races, 10 special-edition lightweight Lister Knobbly cars are being built.
 The company announced that the cars will be available for both road and race use, and Moss would personally be handing over each car.

 Honours

 In 1990, Moss was inducted into the International Motorsports Hall of Fame.
 In the New Year Honours 2000 List, Moss was made a Knight Bachelor for services to motor racing.
 On 21 March 2000, he was knighted by Prince Charles, standing in for the Queen, who was on an official visit to Australia.
 He received the 2005 Segrave Trophy.

 In 2006, Moss was awarded the FIA gold medal in recognition of his outstanding contribution to motorsport.
 In December 2008, McLaren-Mercedes unveiled their final model of the Mercedes-Benz SLR McLaren.
 The model was named in honour of Moss, hence, Mercedes McLaren SLR Stirling Moss, which has a top speed of 217 mph with wind deflectors instead of a windscreen.